TD Ameritrade dividend signals no buybacks, deals -analysts

 Citigroup analyst William Katz said in a note to clients that the move “could indicate an absence of deals” for the historically acquisitive broker.
 At an investors conference last week TD Ameritrade Holding Chief Executive Fred Tomczyk indicated that the company is not actively involved in bidding for any rival.

-The Epoch deal suggests a “reduced appetite” for allowing TD Ameritrade to expand by buying rival brokers such as E*Trade Financial Corp ETFC.N, Katz wrote.
+The Epoch deal suggests a “reduced appetite” for allowing TD Ameritrade to expand by buying rival brokers such as E*Trade Financial Corp, Katz wrote.

 Credit Suisse analyst Howard Chen, on the other hand, told clients in a note that he does not interpret the special dividend payment as “a meaningful shift in management’s capital return strategy (40-60 percent of net income) and/or acquisition strategy.”
 It surprised him only because the trend of U.S. companies this year to pay special dividends appeared to be a low priority at TD Ameritrade, he wrote.